 The subject operates in the aerospace cabin and aircraft systems sector, supplying avionics, cabin, and systems products as evidenced by its official website, and simultaneously appears in RIPE internet registry records as the holder of AS210651.

-The publicly registered ASN and related RIPE database objects create an infrastructure signal that can be monitored for route announcements, registry changes, or organizational restructuring; the company’s defense-adjacent aerospace role means any network activity would affect a manufacturer of sensitive systems.
+The publicly registered ASN and related RIPE database entities create an infrastructure signal that can be monitored for route announcements, registry changes, or organizational restructuring; the company’s defense-adjacent aerospace role means any network activity would affect a manufacturer of sensitive systems.

 The subject operates in the aerospace cabin and aircraft systems sector, supplying avionics, cabin, and systems products as evidenced by its official website, and simultaneously appears in RIPE internet registry records as the holder of AS210651.